nurgumus/OptimizationTechniques-Hw/README.md

 # OptimizationTechniques-Hw
 To run the code, run main.m on MATLAB.
-This course was about non-convex functions optimization techniques.
+This course was about convex functions optimization techniques.
 This code uses objective function of McCormick optimization problem.

 ![Ekran görüntüsü 2025-05-24 135603](https://github.com/user-attachments/assets/cd21744a-6b84-4a5f-af6d-b02a140620f8)